yoember/yoember.github.io/_posts/2019-10-24-the-best-way-to-install-node-js.md

 <https://github.com/creationix/nvm>

 You have to have on your Mac the Command Line Tools.
-Or you install the full XCode from App Store either just use the small Command Line Tools installer:
+Either you install the full XCode from App Store or just use the small Command Line Tools installer:

 ```
 $ xcode-select --install